Adrianne-Li/Climate-Project/README.md

 A handful of the shapefiles the matcher uses are too large or too awkwardly licensed to ship inside a git repo — most notably the TIGER 2010 county file (~75 MB) and the Newberry Atlas of Historical County Boundaries (~500 MB).
 Instead of checking them in, `scripts/setup_data.py` pulls them into `data/manual_sources/` on first run.
 This keeps the repo small, the licensing clean, and the data current.

-The **primary** source for these files is our project's OSF Storage (see below), which is fast and has stable URLs.
-This replaced the old behaviour of crawling the original public servers (Census, Newberry), which were slow and whose URLs move around.
-The original public URLs are kept as automatic fallbacks.
+The **primary** source is now the project's public OSF Storage (see below), which has stable URLs and does not require a token.
+The original public URLs are kept only as automatic fallbacks when OSF discovery/download fails or the expected file is not present.

 The downloader is resilient: for each file it tries OSF first, then the public fallback URL; if everything fails it prints a fallback note telling you where to grab the file manually and what folder to drop it into.

 ## Hosting the large files on OSF

-The four manual shapefiles live in our OSF project's **OSF Storage** so collaborators don't re-download them from slow public servers. `setup_data.py` only needs the project's GUID — it queries the OSF API, lists the files in the project, matches the ones it needs by name, and downloads them.
-No per-file GUIDs to copy.
+The large/manual shapefiles live in the project's **public OSF Storage** so collaborators do not need tokens or slow ad hoc source downloads. `setup_data.py` only needs the project's GUID — it queries the OSF API, lists the files in the project, matches the ones it needs by name, and downloads them.
+No per-file GUIDs are required.
+The matcher itself also performs OSF discovery and will try OSF before using any public fallback.

 The project GUID is already set in `osf_sources.json`: